Repentance is the first step in obeying the Gospel of Jesus Christ. Jesus said:

 The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance (2 Peter 3:9 ESV).

-In the illustration I used the sin of theft but it could be anything - lying, cheating, pride, lust, adultery, sexual immorality, drunkenness, taking God's name in vain - really anything that you know deep down is not pleasing to God.
+In the illustration I used the sin of theft but it could be anything - lying, cheating, pride, lust, adultery, sexual immorality, idolatry, drunkenness, murder, taking God's name in vain - really anything that you know deep down is not pleasing to God.

 Repentance is the first step to salvation and that happens when the person seeking God obeys the Gospel of Jesus Christ and is born again.
 Notice in the following verse Jesus is saying that "believers" will repent: